hayzedd2/snippet-cli/README.md

 ### Save a Snippet

+The save command has two modes: saving specific lines or saving an entire file.

+#### Save Specific Lines
-The save command allows you to store a snippet from a specific file.
+The standard save command allows you to store a snippet from specific lines in a file.
 You must specify the starting line number.
 For multi-line snippets, you can optionally specify an end line.

 **Full Command:**
 ```bash